ebruchez/ebruchez.github.io/pages/comic-books-2026.md

     - Scénario: Benoît Peeters
     - Dessin: François Schuiten
     - NOTES:
         - I had forgotten most of this, last reread in 2020.
-As I noted them, this is based on the sketches for the movie Taxandria.
+As I noted then, this is based on the sketches for the movie Taxandria.
         - The world is in the spirit of the Cités Obscures.
 Human activity is absurd (see the tram pullers and pushers).
 The world is initially unexplained.
         - The story:
             - A long time ago, Taxandria became prosperous thanks to scientific developments.